-- KAM, DI Partner on Circular Economy: KAM and Danish Industry signed a partnership agreement to advance support for manufacturers in driving the implementation of the circular economy approach and sustainable practices, thereby fostering economic growth in manufacturing.
-KAM continues to collaborate with the Confederation of Danish Industry to enhance both its value proposition services to its members and operational growth as an Association. - Technical Assessments: Through the Centre for Energy Efficiency and Conservation (CEEC), KAM supported members to be more energy efficient by conducting energy audits.
+o KAM, DI partner on circular economy: KAM and Danish Industry signed a partnership agreement to advance support for manufacturers in driving the implementation of the circular economy approach and sustainable practices, thereby fostering economic growth in manufacturing.
+KAM continues to collaborate with the Confederation of Danish Industry to enhance both its value proposition services to its members and operational growth as an Association.

+o Technical assessments: Through the Centre for Energy Efficiency and Conservation (CEEC), KAM supported members to be more energy efficient by conducting energy audits.
 The audits were geared towards helping members to identify energy cost saving measures in their facilities.
 The implementation of energy efficiency measures contributes to about 10% - 30% energy savings for the company.
 Beyond energy savings, the energy audits have helped members to comply with the Energy Management Regulations that require designated facilities (facilities consuming more than 180,000kWh units) to conduct energy audit every 3 years.

-In 2024, manufacturers realised savings of about 190,000 gigajoules and 240,000 megawatt hours of thermal and electrical energy respectively, translating to approximately Ksh 434 million energy savings.
+In 2024, alone, manufacturers realised savings of about 190,000 gigajoules and 240,000 megawatt hours of thermal and electrical energy respectively, translating to approximately Ksh 434 million energy savings.

 Beyond the energy audits, CEEC also supported facilities to optimize their processes.
-The objective of the process optimization audits is to minimize cost and maximize throughput and efficiency.
+The objective of the process optimization audits is to minimize cost and maximizing throughput and efficiency.
 The audits explore the possibility of adjusting a process to make the best or most effective use of some specified set of parameters without violating some constraints.

-Capacity Building: This year the Centre offered energy-related trainings.
+o Capacity building: In 2024, the Centre offered energy-related trainings.
 The trainings covered a wide scope of courses with practical approaches to energy management by offering hands-on approaches to assist industries successfully implement energy management programs in the current energy scenario.